vmstio/vmstio/docs.vmst.io/content/actions.md

 | Local Users vs Remote Users | 29 |
 | Remote Users vs Local Users | 10 |

-_Unique Reporting Events_ are defined as an single report **or** a group of multiple reports against a single user, during a specific time period.
-So for example, if a user's post generates two different user reports (regardless of their source) this is treated as a single event because there is one, unified action, that is taken by our moderator team.

-After a unique report is resolved, and then a subsequent report is made related to a different event, requiring additional moderator action, this is treated as a separate and unique event.
+Local users are vmst.io members.
+Remove users are members of other federated instances.

 ## Account Actions

-For a definition of the various Moderator actions, please review or [Moderator Policy](/moderation).
+For a full definition of the various Moderator actions, please review or [Moderator Policy](/moderation).

 ### Suspensions

+Local accounts that are suspended lose all access to their account.
+Their account profile and posts also becomes inaccessible to any other user.

+Remote suspended accounts lose their ability to interact with any members of vmst.io.
+Any relationships between all vmst.io members and the remote user are broken.

 | | |
 |---|---|